 - Where possible, use CSS instead of HTML (e.g., only use tables for tabular data, not for layout).

 - Validate your XHTML and CSS code using the W3C tools: HTML validator, CSS validator.

-- Reduce images and pictures size by using compression.
-Yahoo!'s SmushIt is an excellent tool for that.
+- Reduce images and pictures size by using compression

 - Test your theme on several Web browsers, not only Internet Explorer.
-Mozilla Firefox, WebKit browsers (Apple Safari, Google Chrome) and Opera are all to be considered, but you should most of all check that it works well the browsers your website is mostly visited with.
+Firefox, WebKit browsers (Safari, Chrome) and Opera are all to be considered, but you should most of all check that it works well the browsers your website is mostly visited with.
 If your website has not launched yet, have a look at your country browser stats.
 For instance, here are the browser stats for France, from 2010 to 2011.

 - Keep filenames in lowercase.

 - Remember that the homepage text and logo are modifiable directly via the Back Office.
 Go to Back Office >> Modules >> Home text editor and click Configure.

 3. Create a preview screen shot